Spectral gap and quantitative statistical stability for systems with contracting fibers and Lorenz-like maps: Introduction

 The function spaces we consider are defined by disintegrating signed measures on the phase space along the contracting foliation.
 The signed measure itself is then seen as a family of measures on the contracting leaves.
 We can then consider some notion of regularity for this family to define suitable spaces of more or less \textquotedblleft regular\textquotedblright measures where to apply our transfer operator.
-To give an idea of these function spaces (see section \ref {sec:spaces}), in the case of skew product maps of the unit square $I\times I $ to itself, the disintegration gives rise to a one dimensional family (a path) of measures defined on the contracting leaves, each leaf is isomorphic to the unit interval $I$, hence a measure on $I\times I$ is seen as a path of measures on $I$: a path in a metric space.
+To give an idea of these function spaces (see section \ref{sec:spaces}), in the case of skew product maps of the unit square $I\times I$ to itself, the disintegration gives rise to a one dimensional family (a path) of measures defined on the contracting leaves, each leaf is isomorphic to the unit interval $I$, hence a measure on $I\times I$ is seen as a path of measures on $I$: a path in a metric space.
 The function spaces are defined by suitable notions of regularity for these paths.
-In the case $ I\times I$ for example, the spaces which arise are included in $ L^{1}(I,Lip(I)^{\prime })$ \ (the space of $L^{1}$ functions from the interval to the dual of the space of Lipschitz functions on the interval), imposing some kind of further regularity.
-We remark that this is a space of distribution valued functions.
+In the case $I\times I$ for example, the spaces which arise are included in $L^{1}(I,Lip(I)^{\prime })$ \ (the space of $L^{1}$ functions from the interval to the dual of the space of Lipschitz functions on the interval), imposing some kind of further regularity.
+This is a space of distribution valued functions.
 For simplicity we will only use normed vector spaces of signed measures in this paper, we do not need to consider the completion of the space of signed measure, which would lead to distribution spaces.
+Similar strong and weak function spaces have been used in \cite{Gjep} to investigate quantitatively the statistical stability of slowly mixing toral extensions (skew products with a non expanding preserved foliation).